allan-gounden/how-to-secure-your-win11-pc/README.md

  - Try to use Windows Store (UWP) apps

- - Try to avoid apps outside of the Windows Store
+ - Try to use open source software whenever possible

  - Try to use a VPN